benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

 {: .block-warning}

 ### Do React have component instance concept?

 When placing a component in different place, all of them keep their own states.
 That means React manage defferent instances of the component.

+Developer don't interact with instance.
+React implement managing the instance.
+It will update the instance according to the component element durring rendering.

+For example **list component**.
-### We usually use `Array.map()` to list content component in React.
+We usually use `Array.map()` to list content component.
 This require mark `key` prop for every list component.
 When causing re-render, `Array.map()` will run and recaculate all the list components.
 In this situation, the List component still can use useState() to store it's states!
-It just like other components, in re-render, React won't remove it and create a new component, React still keep state snapshot of the list component.
+It just like other components, in re-render, React won't remove it and create a new component instance, React still manage the state snapshot of all list component instances.